PostHog/meta/requests-for-comments/2022-11-29-network-recordings.md

 ## Sprints
 *How do we break this into discrete and valuable chunks for the folks shipping it?
 How do we ensure it's high quality and fast?*

+* Network recordings
   * add page view ID rotation to SDK
   * add new API endpoint to accept/validate batches of performance entries
   * update SDK to observe performance entries and batch them to new API
   * add new route through kafka to a ClickHouse table for performance entries
   * add new ingestion route that splits batches to the new kafka topic
   * update existing performance waterfall to use new data store
   * add network listing to session logs

 ### Appendix